focusaurus/peterlyons.com-zola/content/problog/2016-09-best-regular-expression-dev-tools.md

 [debuggex](https://www.debuggex.com) Neat but no one wants to log into a utility site like this (needed to add unit tests)

+[Simple Regex](https://simple-regex.com/) is kind of like literate programming for regex.
+It's a different language you write with clearer expressions like `any of (digit, letter, one of ".-") once or more` and it compiles to regex is several mainstream programming languages.

 ## Happy Matching!

 Get out there and be glad you may be able to get away without staring at the pages of this book for hours on end.